MPS 2025.3 Help

 If you want to make the new changelist active, select Set active.
 Otherwise, the current active changelist remains active.

 4. If you want to remove the changes you are about to unshelve, select the Remove successfully applied files from the shelf option.
 The unshelved files will be removed from this shelf, added to another changelist, and marked as applied.
-They will not be removed completely until deleted explicitly by clicking the Delete icon on the toolbar or selecting Clean Already Unshelved from the context menu.
+They will not be removed completely until deleted explicitly by selecting Delete from the context menu.

 5. Click OK.
 If conflicts occur between the patched version and the current version, resolve them as described in Resolve Git conflicts.

-You can also drag a file or a changelist from the Shelf tab to the Commit to <branch> tab to unshelve it silently.
-If you drag it holding the Ctrl key, it will be copied to the Commit to branch tab but also kept in the shelf.
+You can also drag a file or a changelist from the Shelf tab to the Commit tab to unshelve it silently.
+If you drag it holding the Ctrl key, it will be copied to the Commit tab but also kept in the shelf.

 Discard shelved changes